DanielHougaard/DanielHougaard/README.md

 * 👋 Hi, I’m @DanielHougaard!
 *	🌍 I'm from Europe and I currently live in Denmark.
-* 👀 I’m a computer science major, and I wrote my first ever Hello World in C# when I was 14 years old.
+* 👀 I’m a computer science major, and I wrote my first ever Hello World in C# when I was 14 years old, amazing right?
 * 🌱 I’m currently learning more about Machine Learning and how it can help us progress.
 * 💞️ I’m currently not looking to collaborate on any major projects, as I spend most of my time writing code for Gaden Gens.
 * 📫 If would like to reach out to me, please do so through my email, DanielHougaard@hotmail.com